-Luk save.
-Each topic is a wok mak from the National Standard, but the topic title has "How to" written in front of the wok mak.
-The topic title is written at the top of each page in the topic (along with the Element the wok mak is for).
-You can use the title (at the top of each page) to find the topic you want.
+Luk save there are no page numbers included in this table of contents.
+Instead, the topic title is written at the top of each page in the topic.
+Use the title (at the top of each page) to find the topic you want.
+Easy.